Maffeo Gherardi

-Maffeo Gherardi (1406–1492) (called the Cardinal of Venice) was an Italian Roman Catholic bishop and cardinal.
+Maffeo Gherardi (1406–1492), known as the Cardinal of Venice, was an Italian Roman Catholic bishop and cardinal.

+Life

 Maffeo Gherardi was born in Venice in 1406, the son of nobles Giovanni Gherardi and Cristina Barbarigo.

 He entered the Camaldolese Order when young, receiving the habit from Paolo Venerio, Abbot of the Monastery of St. Michael on Murano.
 Gherardi later became abbot of this monastery, and later Abbot General of the Camaldolese Order.

 In April 1466, the Venetian Senate unanimously elected him to be the Patriarch of Venice.
 Ambassadors of the Republic of Venice presented his selection to Pope Paul II on 31 October 1467 and the pope confirmed his appointment on 16 December 1468.
+He received the episcopal consecration in San Pietro di Castello on 9 April 1469 by the hands of the bishop of Torcello, Placido Pavanello.
 Gherardi subsequently held this position for the rest of his life.
 His chancellor for many years was Filippo da Rimini.